pippinbarr/cart253-2019/modules/core-randomness-probability-and-perlin-noise/core-randomness-probability-and-perlin-noise.md

 ## Noise-based movement

-- Because we know we will get numbers related to each other in sequence, these numbers could be used to drive motion...
+Perlin noise could be used to drive motion...

 ```javascript
 let x = 0;